Are Robo Advisors A Good Idea? 8 Advantages Uncovered

 2. Robo Advisors are tuned for automatic portfolio rotation & adjustment – saving you timesaving time investing

-Nearly all Robo Advisors are based on the principle of Modern Portfolio Theory (MPT), which is a widely utilized methodology for assigning a weighting to different types of financial assets to achieve the optimal balance of risk versus reward.
+Nearly all Robo Advisors are based on the principle of Modern Portfolio Theory (MPT), a widely utilized methodology for assigning weighting to different types of financial assets to achieve the optimal balance of risk versus reward.

-Employing MPT allows the Robo Advisor service to automatically adjust your weighting in different assets, like stocks, bonds, currencies, but mostly ETF’s, to try to assure an appropriately diversified portfolio.
+Employing MPT allows the Robo Advisor service to automatically adjust your weighting in different assets, like stocks, bonds, currencies, and mostly ETFs, to ensure an appropriately diversified portfolio.

-The process is designed to offset risk through diversification, but one of the problems with that approach is it can also offset a lot of rewards, as most Robo Advisory services do fail to beat the underlying market index, usually the S&P500 index.
+The process is designed to offset risk through diversification.
+Still, one of the problems with that approach is it can also offset a lot of rewards, as most Robo Advisory services fail to beat the underlying market index, usually the S&P500 index.

 3. Automatic balancing of a portfolio based on your risk profile – reducing your risk

-For example, you may be close to retirement and decide that you want to minimize your risk of loss in the event of a stock market crash.
-In this case, you would want to perhaps have 80% of your portfolio in bonds and 20% in stocks and ETF’s.
+For example, you may be close to retirement and decide to minimize your risk of loss in a stock market crash.
+In this case, you would want perhaps to have 80% of your portfolio in bonds and 20% in stocks and ETFs.

-Most Robo Advisors will simply buy and sell Exchange Traded Funds (ETF) on your behalf.
-Here you need to be careful, as not all robo advisors are created equally.
-Not all are low cost, and many, especially the bigger names like Vanguard, Schwab, and Fidelity may charge a management fee and also fill your portfolio with the ETF’s they manage and charge an additional ETF fee on top.
+Most Robo Advisors will buy and sell Exchange Traded Funds (ETF) on your behalf.
+Here, it would be best to be careful, as not all robo-advisors are created equally.
+Not all are low cost, and many, especially the bigger names like Vanguard, Schwab, and Fidelity, may charge a management fee, fill your portfolio with the ETFs they manage, and charge an additional ETF fee.

-[Related Article: Find out more about the fees and costs associated in Our Robo Advisor Comparison]
+[Related Article: Find out more about the fees and costs associated with Our Robo Advisor Comparison]

 5. Some Robo Advisors provide model portfolios for socially responsible investing

-As a person who eats organic food, is practically vegetarian, and really cares about the environment and the social impact of capitalism, I find a key benefit of the Robo services are socially responsible investing portfolios.
-Companies such as Ellevest, Betterment, and TD Ameritrade enable you to bypass the burden of doing your own research into the background of every company you invest in by offering pre-structured socially responsible portfolios.
+As a person who eats organic food, is practically vegetarian, and cares about the environment and the social impact of capitalism, I find a key benefit of the Robo services is socially responsible investing portfolios.
+Companies such as Ellevest, Betterment, and TD Ameritrade enable you to bypass the burden of researching the background of every company you invest in by offering pre-structured socially responsible portfolios.

 7. All Robo Advisors provide instant access to your investment performance

-M1 Finance allows you to get a very good insight into how your portfolio is balanced and what assets your own.
+M1 Finance gives you a very good insight into how your portfolio is balanced and what assets you own.

 8. Hybrid Advisors allow you to talk to a human account manager

-A Hybrid Robo Advisor service is essentially the addition of some traditional customer service to the mix.
-This means you will have telephone access to a registered financial advisor to be able to talk through your situation, preferences, and questions.
+A Hybrid Robo Advisor service essentially adds some traditional customer service to the mix.
+This means you will have telephone access to a registered financial advisor to discuss your situation, preferences, and questions.

 Are Robo Advisors A Good Idea?